-- VIRCAM\gen\tec\SelfTest - A template which tests the operation of the instrument by exercising all the instrument modes. - VIRCAM gen\tec\CheckFilters A template which checks the operation of the filter wheel by selecting in turn each of the filters currently installed in the instrument. - VIRCAM gen tec LoadFilters - A template which allows an engineer to load and/or remove one or more filters. - VIRCAM\img\tec\CalibRotator A template which takes a series of exposures at different rotator angles for calibrating the rotator centre. - VIRCAM\howfs\tec\CalibNull A template which makes a series of exposures for calibrating the HOWFS null wavefront.
+- VIRCAM gen tec SelfTest.tsf - A template which tests the operation • of the instrument by exercising all the instrument modes. - VIRCAM_gen_tec_CheckFilters.tsf - A template which checks the operation of the filter wheel by selecting in turn each of the filters currently installed in the instrument. - VIRCAM gen tec CalibFilters.tsf - A template which checks the accuracy of the filter wheel by making a series of repeated movements. - VIRCAM gen tec LoadFilters.tsf - A template which allows an engineer to load and/or remove one or more filters. - VIRCAM howfs tec CalibNull.tsf - A template which makes a series of exposures for calibrating the HOWFS null wavefront.